 Ordinal data is a statistical type of quantitative data in which variables exist in naturally occurring ordered categories.
-The distance between two categories is not established using ordinal data.
+However, it cannot be used to determine the distance between the two categories.

-In statistics, a group of ordinal numbers indicates ordinal data and a group of ordinal data are represented using an ordinal scale.
-The main difference between nominal and ordinal data is that ordinal has an order of categories while nominal doesn’t.
+In statistics, a group of ordinal numbers indicates this data, and a group of this data is represented using an ordinal scale.
+The main difference between ordinal and nominal data is that ordinal has an order of categories while nominal doesn’t.

-Likert Scale is a popular ordinal data example.
-For a question such as: “Please express the importance pricing has for you to purchase a product.”, a Likert Scale will have the following options which are coded to 1,2,3,4 and 5 (numbers).
+Likert Scale is a popular example of this data.
+For a question such as: “Please express the importance pricing has for you to purchase a product.”, a Likert Scale will have the following options, which are coded to 1,2,3,4, and 5 (numbers).
 1 is lesser than 2, which is lesser than 3, which is lesser than 4, which in turn is lesser than 5.

 |Very Important||Important||Neutral||Unimportant||Very Unimportant|

-Ordinal data is thus a collection of ordinal variables, i.e., if you have variables in a particular order – “low, medium, high”, they can be represented as ordinal data.
-There are two important factors to consider for ordinal data –
+Ordinal data is thus a collection of ordinal variables, i.e., if you have variables in a particular order – “low, medium, high,” they can be represented as this kind of data.
+There are two important factors to consider for this data:

-- There are multiple terms that represent “order” such as “High, Higher, Highest” or “Satisfied, Dissatisfied, Extremely Dissatisfied”.
+- Multiple terms represent “order,” such as “High, Higher, Highest,” or “Satisfied, Dissatisfied, Extremely Dissatisfied.”